top of page

 Study Groups

-• Our in-person Monday Small Group Bible Study finished the Gospel of Mark this past week and will now be starting in on the Acts of the Apostles this coming Monday, April 22.
+• Our in-person Monday Small Group Bible Study did not meet this past Monday, but we will start in on the Acts of the Apostles this coming Monday, April 29.
 We meet Mondays at 4:00 PM EEST in the home of Sue Whitehouse, and all are welcome.

-May the coming week be a blessing to you!
+May this coming week be one of beauty and blessing

 Bruce+